The Cimarron Kid

-The Cimarron Kid is a 1952 American western film directed by Budd Boetticher and starring Audie Murphy, Beverly Tyler and Yvette Duguay.
+The Cimarron Kid is a 1952 American Western film directed by Budd Boetticher and starring Audie Murphy, Beverly Tyler and Yvette Duguay.
 It was produced and distributed by Universal Pictures.

 Plot

-Bill Doolin (Audie Murphy) is released from jail and is going home on the train when it is held up by his boyhood friends, the Dalton Gang.
-Doolin finds himself accused of helping the crime and winds up an outlaw.

-Doolin rides to the Dalton gang hideout.
-The Daltons want him to join their gang.
-They are planning to rob two banks in Coffeyville at the same time.
-Doolin agrees to go with them.
+Bill Doolin is released from jail and is traveling home on the train when it is robbed by his boyhood friends, the Dalton Gang.
+Doolin is later accused of helping the crime and becomes an outlaw.
+He rides to the hideout of the Dalton gang, who want him to join.
+They are planning to rob two banks in Coffeyville simultaneously, and Doolin agrees to accompany them.

-Doolin enters one of the banks with two of the gang members.
-Meanwhile, Bob Dalton enters the other bank.
-However someone enters the bank and runs out to warn the town.
-The shooting starts and most of the six gang members are killed.
-Only Bill and Bitter Creek get back to the hideaway.

-A manhunt ensues for the remaining gang members.

-The gang meet at Pat Roberts' place.
-Red Buck wants to go back to Coffeyville and try to rob the banks again.
-Bill refuses and the rest of the gang members agree with him.
+Doolin enters one of the banks with two of the gang members while Bob Dalton enters the other bank.
+The robberies are botched and most of the six gang members are killed in a gunfight.
+Only Bill and Bitter Creek escape to the hideaway.
+A manhunt ensues for the remaining gang members, who meet at Pat Roberts' place.
+Red Buck wants to return to Coffeyville to try to rob the banks again, but Bill and the rest of the gang members refuse.
+Sam Swanson and Marshal Sutton arrive at Roberts' house and Sutton searches the barn.

-Swanson and Marshal Sutton arrive at Roberts' house and the marshal searches the barn and knows they're hiding in there.
-The marshal and Swanson leave.
-Carrie Roberts tells Bill he's headed to death on a dark road.
-She tells him she and her dad often go to Boonsville and maybe she'll see him there.
+Carrie Roberts tells Bill that he is headed toward death on a dark road.
+She tells him that she and her father often visit Boonsville and that she may see him there.

 The gang continues to rob banks.
 Rose gathers information in Boonsville and passes it to Bitter.
-Carrie arrives and greets Bill.
-They are followed by two agents.
-Pat Roberts arrives and covers for them so the agents think they have the wrong man.
+Carrie arrives and greets Bill, followed by two agents.
+Pat arrives and covers for them to trick the agents into thinking that they have the wrong man.